-Arundel Community Development Services, Inc. (ACDS) prepared the Local Fiscal Year 2022 Action Plan on behalf of Anne Arundel County in accordance with 24 CFR Part 91 and the County's Citizen Participation Plan.
-The Anne Arundel County Consolidated Plan FY 2021 - FY 2025 was developed in consultation with representatives from a wide variety of agencies and persons who might affect or be affected by its implementation.
-The planning process for the Annual Action Plan formulation involves ongoing consultation and information gathering from a variety of entities throughout the year as staff participates in community meetings, as well as opportunities for public participation through two public hearings and on-going consultation with stakeholders.
+Arundel Community Development Services, Inc. (ACDS) prepared the Local Fiscal Year 2023 Action Plan on behalf of Anne Arundel County in accordance with 24 CFR Part 91 and the County Citizen Participation Plan.
+The Anne Arundel County Consolidated Plan FY 2021 - FY 2025 was developed in consultation with representatives from a wide variety of agencies and persons who might impact or be affected by its implementation.
+The planning process for the Annual Action Plan involves ongoing consultation and information gathering from a multitude of entities throughout the year as staff participates in community meetings, holds public hearings to encourage public participation, and stays in communication with stakeholders.

-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies.

-Both ACDS and the Housing Commission of Anne Arundel County (Housing Commission) attend monthly Core Group meetings with other County agencies and affiliates, including the Mental Health Agency, Department of Health, Department of Social Services (DSS) and the Department of Aging and Disabilities.
-This enables a high level of coordination with the County Executive and the head of each agency around issues affecting public and assisted housing programs and initiatives.
-As part of regular program development and implementation, ACDS and the Housing Commission work with various nonprofit agencies who provide wrap around services and case management support.
-These partners include Supportive Housing Developers, Omni Behavioral Health, the Arc Central Chesapeake Region, People Encouraging People, Anne Arundel County Mental Health Agency, Inc., and Vesta Health Services.
-The Housing Commission, ACDS staff and DSS staff also meet quarterly to review case files for clients utilizing Continuum of Care (CoC) or Housing Opportunities for Persons with AIDS (HOPWA) vouchers, and staff regularly attends the Commission on HIV/AIDS meetings to ensure services are coordinated.
+Both ACDS and the Housing Commission of Anne Arundel County (Housing Commission) attend monthly Core Group meetings with County agencies and affiliates, including the Mental Health Agency, the Department of Health, the Department of Social Services (DSS) and the Department of Aging and Disabilities.
+This facilitates a high level of coordination with the County Executive and agency department heads to address issues affecting public and assisted housing programs and initiatives.
+As part of regular project development and implementation, ACDS and the Housing Commission work with various nonprofits organizations providing wrap around services and case management support.

+In addition, the Housing Commission, DSS, and ACDS staff meet quarterly to review case files for clients utilizing the Continuum of Care (CoC) or Housing Opportunities for Persons with AIDS (HOPWA) programs.
+Staff of ACDS also regularly attends the Commission on HIV/AIDS meetings to ensure services are being coordinated properly.

-Finally, as described below, ACDS coordinates the Homeless Coalition, which is the CoC planning group for the County, and the Housing Commission is an active member.
-This process provides ample opportunities to coordinate housing services with other member organizations and to develop the County's strategy to end homelessness.
+Finally, ACDS collaborates with the Continuum of Care (CoC) planning group, the Homeless Coalition, as well as the Housing Commission to provide ample opportunity to coordinate housing services with other member organizations and develop a strategy to end homelessness within the County.